Boston

 How do I prepare if my loved one is in hospice care?

 If your loved one is in hospice care, and the support staff have advised you to prepare for his or her passing, it can help to have made provisional arrangements in place.
 This is so that when the time comes, the hospice can immediately contact the funeral service provider and arrange the transfer of your loved one into their care.
-If you contact a funeral home ahead of time, you can have some of the preparation in place, this will alleviate some of the stress that comes with having to make arrangements on short notice.
-This also means the hospice know who to call, and the authorizations and other legal documentation can be pre-prepared.

 What help with funeral expenses is there for low-income or uninsured families?

 More and more families are finding themselves in a position of not being able to pay for funeral expenses.
-Unfortunately, there is very limited public or state assistance for funeral costs.
-The state takes care of any indigent deaths (as is their responsibility) but this is done by the means of a pauper burial or cremation.
-Social Security offer a $255 death benefit payment (if qualifying) and the funeral director will be able to assist you with claiming this.
-You may also find it useful to read our article on ‘What are your options on how to pay for a funeral or cremation?’.
-It provides more information on how you can raise funds to cover funeral expenses.
+Unfortunately, there is minimal public or state assistance for funeral costs.
+The state takes care of any indigent deaths (as is their responsibility), but this is done by means of a pauper burial or cremation.

 What can I legally do with the cremated remains?
 Laws for scattering ashes in Boston, MA

-An ash scattering sea burial costs around $500, depending on the service selected and whether you opt for an attended burial.
+An ash-scattering sea burial costs around $500, depending on the service selected and whether you opt for an attended burial.

 I want to pre-plan a simple cremation.
 What is the best way to set up a cremation plan in Boston?

-More cremation providers are now offering online arrangement services, so all this can be done from the comfort of your own home.
+More cremation providers are now offering online arrangement services, so you can do all this from the comfort of your own home.
 Pre-planning can provide you with funeral service coverage that will give you and your family peace of mind, reducing the stress associated with making last-minute funeral arrangements after a loved one has passed.

 Arranging a green burial in Boston